jrmarino/AdaBase/stmt_assign.md

 the markers must be defined.
 One method is to pass access to a variable of the same type as the marker.
 The first 20 of the 80 overloaded bind functions accept an index starting with 1 that matches the column number of the result row.
 The <i>vaxx</i>
 argument accepts a pointer to one of the 20 native data type.
+If the access type assigned to <i>vaxx</i> is set to null, the driver will attempt to set the parameter to NULL, e.g. insert NULL into a record's field rather than a value.
 </p>
 <p>Once a variable is assigned, the user can change the values of the variables before
 each prepared statement execution; no further assignments are necessary past the first